Dezerland Park Orlando: Anchor stores

 At the time of the mall's announcement, Bass Pro Shops had agreed to build a 162000 sqft anchor store.
 Later that year, Belz announced that Cinemark USA had agreed to build a 20-screen movie theater.
 Both were the first Central Florida locations for their respective chains.
 In 1999, Ron Jon Surf Shop and Vans both announced plans for 50000 sqft stores, with Vans's containing an indoor skatepark.
 Ron Jon's store would later be downsized to 20000 sqft.
 Closer to opening, Sheplers Western Wear and Steve & Barry's University Sportswear were announced as additional anchors.

 In 2000, local architect C.T.
 Hsu announced plans for Factory Funhouse and Festival Boardwalk, a $60 million amusement park consisting of a 20000 sqft indoor complex and a 15 acre outdoor boardwalk, which would serve as the mall's seventh anchor.
 However, the project was put on hold in 2002 when an investor pulled out, leaving the anchor plot at the mall's rear undeveloped.
 In 2004, it was announced that the plot would instead host Ron Jon Surf Park, a complex featuring multiple wave pools, a surfing academy, and a surfing gear shop.
 However, construction was delayed due to high development costs and was put on indefinite hold in 2008.

-The Steve & Barry's store closed in 2009 when the company when bankrupt.
+The Steve & Barry's store closed in 2009 when the company went bankrupt.
 In January 2012, Vans Skatepark was closed when the company chose not to renew its lease.